capnramses/apg/Readme.md

 ## LICENCE

-Libraries is this repository are dual-licenced and may be used by you under the terms of your choice of licence.
+Libraries is this repository are dual-licensed and may be used by you under the terms of your choice of licence.
 See subsections below for licences of optional third-party components.

 -------------------------------------------------------------------------------------